tytydraco/yessleep/out/Ribbon_Man.md

 “No,” I uttered, touching them bare handedly, suddenly unaware of protocol and preservation.
 “There was….there was text.
 There weren't this many blank!”

-His empty sockets stated upward, abyssal black and bottomless.
+His empty sockets stared upward, abyssal black and bottomless.

 In the corner of his mouth, caught in the deep crease around his withered lips, was a dried speck of something thick and dark.